 1. Korean-style gochujang sauce

-Combine 2 tbsp soy sauce, 1 tbsp gochujang, 1 tbsp honey, 1 tsp sesame oil, and 1 tsp minced garlic.
+Combine 30ml soy sauce, 15ml gochujang, 15ml honey, 5ml sesame oil, and 1 tsp minced garlic.
 Whisk together and drizzle cold (no cooking needed).
 Heat level: medium.
 Pairs best with a fried egg on top and 1 tsp toasted sesame seeds.

 2. Garlic butter sauce

-Melt 3 tbsp unsalted butter in a small saucepan.
-Add 3 cloves minced garlic (about 1 tbsp) and cook 60 seconds until fragrant.
-Add 1 tbsp fresh lemon juice, 1/4 tsp salt, and 1/4 tsp black pepper.
+Melt 45g unsalted butter in a small saucepan.
+Add 3 cloves minced garlic and cook 60 seconds until fragrant.
+Add 15ml fresh lemon juice, 1/4 tsp salt, and 1/4 tsp black pepper.
 Remove from heat.
 Pairs best with asparagus or green beans instead of broccoli, and a sprinkle of fresh parsley.

 3. Lemon herb sauce

-Whisk together 3 tbsp olive oil, 2 tbsp fresh lemon juice, 1 tsp dried thyme, 1 tsp dried oregano, 1 clove minced garlic, 1/4 tsp salt, and 1/4 tsp pepper.
+Whisk together 45ml olive oil, 30ml fresh lemon juice, 1 tsp dried thyme, 1 tsp dried oregano, 1 clove minced garlic, 1/4 tsp salt, and 1/4 tsp pepper.
 No cooking required.
 Pairs best with zucchini or asparagus and a handful of fresh parsley stirred in at serving time.

 Variations